tvdboom/ATOM/docs_sources/user_guide/training.md

 ## Train sizing

-When training models, there is usually a trade-off between model performance and computation time that is regulated by the number of samples in the training set.
-Train sizing can be used to create insights in this trade-off and help determine the optimal size of the training set, fitting the models multiple times, ever increasing the number of samples in the training set.
+When training models, there is usually a trade-off between model performance and computation time, that is regulated by the number of samples in the training set.
+Train sizing can be used to create insights in this trade-off, and help determine the optimal size of the training set.
+The models are fitted multiple times, ever-increasing the number of samples in the training set.

 Use train sizing through the [TrainSizingClassifier](../../API/training/trainsizingclassifier)/[TrainSizingRegressor](../../API/training/trainsizingregressor)